 I am currently in the third year of my PhD so I’m getting towards the end where I will be writing up all my work into a massive book we call a thesis.
 I think that outreach is an important part of being a researcher, there is so much information that is hidden from people in papers that are very complicated and have special words only scientists will understand.
 Talking to people about that work makes it less mystical and includes the general public and encourages interest in science from a younger age.

 I think that I’m a Scientist is a fantastic idea, when I was young I often had questions about science and technology and googling them often brought me to wiki pages I didn’t understand.
 Now that i’m older and I finally understand more of these things I want to be able to explain them to people and make science more approachable for everyone.

-Theoretical Astrophysics.
+My Work: Theoretical Astrophysics.
 This means I study other planets and stars using a computer rather than looking at real ones!

 The proper term for the type of PhD i’m doing is Theoretical Astrophysics.
 It sounds very complicated and posh but its actually not.